 Dr. Shirin Ebadi is an Iranian lawyer specializing in human rights.
 In 2003, Dr. Ebadi was awarded the Nobel Peace Prize for her significant efforts to promote democracy and human rights and particularly women’s and children’s rights.
 She served as president of the city court of Tehran from 1975 to 1979 and was the first Iranian woman to achieve Chief Justice status.
 She, along with other women judges, was dismissed from that position after the Islamic Revolution in February 1979.
 She was made a clerk in the court she had once presided over, until she petitioned for early retirement.
 After obtaining her lawyer's license in 1992, Dr. Ebadi set up private practice.
 As a lawyer, Dr. Ebadi has taken on many controversial cases defending political dissidents and as a result has been arrested numerous times.
 Dr. Ebadi has taught at the University of Tehran and has delivered lectures in Belgium, Iran, France, South Africa, Switzerland, the United Kingdom and the United States.
 She has authored many books, articles and other publications.

-Ms. Geraldine Fraser-Moleketi is the Democratic Governance Practice Director of the UNDP Bureau for Development Policy (BDP).
-Prior to taking up this appointment in January 2009, Ms. Fraser-Moleketi served the Government of South Africa for 14 years, most recently as Minister for Public Service and Administration (1999 to September 2008).
+Ms. Geraldine Fraser-Moleketi is the Special Envoy for Gender at the African Development Bank.
+Prior to taking up this assignment in September 2013, she acted as Democratic Governance Practice Director of the UNDP Bureau for Development Policy since January 2009.
+Ms. Fraser-Moleketi served the Government of South Africa for 14 years, most recently as Minister for Public Service and Administration (1999 to September 2008).
 From 1994 to 2008, she was a Member of Parliament and served in a number of leadership roles, including as Chairperson of the Sub-Committee on Rules of the National Assembly of the Parliament of South Africa.
 From 1996-1999, she was Minister of Welfare and Population Development.
 During the course of her career, Ms. Fraser-Moleketi has been instrumental in mainstreaming gender in government policies and has led South African delegations to a number of regional and international conferences.